 Flesh verses spirit!
-As a photographer and writer I want to claim ownership of my “intellectual property”… when someone used one of my photos without my permission or giving me credit I felt robbed.
-However, after a few moments and some deep breaths I took another look at what had happened.
+As a photographer and writer, I want to claim ownership of my “intellectual property”… when someone used one of my photos without my permission or giving me credit I felt robbed.
+However, after a few moments and some deep breaths, I took another look at what had happened.
 God’s word had been placed over the image.
 It was a beautiful scripture and what the person did was crop my tagline off.
 Hmmm… lesson to learn here?
-Yes I think so.
+Yes, I think so.
 How often do we take credit for something only God could have done?
 How often do we “crop” His name off in order to glorify ourselves?
-How often do we think that what God gives us isn’t enough so we won’t cultivate our own talents but desire an easier route by taking from one of His children?
-God allows me to capture His beautiful nature, that we see everyday, and I share it on social media.
+How often do we think that what God gives us isn’t enough so we don’t cultivate our own talents but desire an easier route by taking from one of His children?
+God allows me to capture His beautiful nature, that we see every day, and I share it on social media.

 The lesson in this case was difficult for me to understand at first but, God softened my heart, gave me clarity, and allowed me to see the bigger picture.
 (Jonah 1:12) By not focusing on feeling violated and instead how I (we) do this everyday.
 Nothing belongs to me.
 I am covered by grace and mercy I don’t always deserve but, God freely gives to me, to all of us.
 How I and how we react in our fleeting emotional states will affect the outcome.

 Going forward I pray we can approach all things through the eyes of God and ask ourselves: